fibondev/fibon-token/Deployment_guide.md

 ### Executing a Transaction

-After the required number of confirmations, the transaction can be executed.
-Any owner can call the `executeTransaction` method with the transaction ID.
+After the required number of confirmations, the transaction is automatically executed.

-1. Go to the deployed FibonMultiSig contract in Remix.
-2. Call the `executeTransaction` method with the transaction ID (e.g., `0`).

 ### Example Workflow: Transferring 1 ETH